TsLLM: Augmenting LLMs for General Time Series Understanding and Prediction: Methodology

-where $\mathbf{z}$ is the encoded time series representation.
-The residual connection preserves the original temporal information while the MLP learns the necessary transformations for LLM compatibility.
-During training, we keep the encoder frozen and only update the adapter weights, preventing catastrophic forgetting of the encoder's learned representations.
-We experimented with more sophisticated architectures, including cross-attention mechanisms (where time series representations query LLM embeddings) and Perceiver-based adapters (uses learned queries to extract information).
-However, ablation studies showed that simple MLPs performed comparably with 3x fewer parameters and 2x faster inference.
-This efficiency is crucial for practical deployment, especially for long time series sequences.

-\paragraph{Scale-Shape Decomposition} Time series in real-world applications span vastly different scales, e.g., heartbeats measured in millivolts, stock prices in thousands of dollars, and particle counts in millions.
+\textbf{Scale-Shape Decomposition} Time series in real-world applications span vastly different scales, e.g., heartbeats measured in millivolts, stock prices in thousands of dollars, and particle counts in millions.
 This variability presents unique challenges for multimodal models.
-Unlike traditional time series models that can normalize inputs and rescale outputs using known statistics, TsLLM must: (1) understand scale-dependent semantics (e.g., a heart rate of 200 bpm indicates tachycardia), and (2) generate time series at appropriate scales from text-only prompts (e.g., ``Generate normal ECG signals'').
+Unlike traditional time series models that can normalize inputs and rescale outputs using known statistics, TsLLM must: (1) understand scale-dependent semantics (e.g., a heart rate of 200 bpm indicates tachycardia), and (2) generate time series at appropriate scales from text-only prompts (e.g., predict stock prices given a news report).
 Our solution decouples each time series into shape (normalized patterns) and scale (magnitude information) components.
 While the encoder processes normalized sequences $\hat{\mathbf{x}} = (\mathbf{x} - \mu_{\mathbf{x}})/\sigma_{\mathbf{x}}$ to extract shape features, we separately encode the normalization parameters $\mu_{\mathbf{x}}$ and $\sigma_{\mathbf{x}}$ to preserve scale information.
+We apply a log transformation to compress the scale range while preserving relative differences.
+The transformed parameters are encoded through dedicated MLPs and combined with the shape representations via addition.
+During generation, the model predicts both shape and scale for each token.
+We apply inverse transformations to recover the original scale, enabling generation of appropriately-scaled time series.